 - Having many conversations going on at once can be distracting.

-- If users don't stick to the right Slack channels (and sometimes even if they do!) messages can become disorganized and feel chaotic.
+- Messages can become disorganized and chaotic if users don't stick to the right Slack channels (and sometimes even if they do!).

-- It's tough to get deep in a text-based conversation over Slack.
+- It's tough to get deep into a text-based conversation over Slack.
 These conversations tend to be shallow.

-How do you know if a Slack message is the right communication medium for your message?
-Use Slack when:
+How do you know if Slack is the right communication medium for your message?

 - You're sharing something off-topic or not work-related.

-- You need to share, chat, or collaborate with team members in real-time.
+- You must share, chat, or collaborate with team members in real-time.

 - You're looking for a short answer to a non-urgent question.